KingSangos/Ghost-Raider/README.md

 ----------------------------------------------------------------------

-Hey you!
-This is King Sangos!
+# IMPORTANT

-If you're seeing this, you've opened up this .txt file!
+If you're reading this, you've made it to the Ghost Raider App page!
 Perfect!
 Now, let's get back onto the main, meaty topic.

 Go back to the Ghost-Raider Directory page and download the ZIP File, found on the green button on the right-hand side.
 (Clone or Download)